sakai-mirror/melete/readme/readme_upgrade.txt

  *
  **********************************************************************************/

-INSTRUCTIONS TO UPGRADE FROM MELETE 2.5 >> MELETE 2.6
+INSTRUCTIONS TO UPGRADE FROM MELETE 2.6 >> MELETE 2.7
 For a patched Sakai 2.3, patched Sakai 2.4, OR Sakai 2.5
 -----------------------------------------------------
 SETUP INSTRUCTIONS

-1. Patch Instructions
+1. Melete Settings in Sakai.properties
-2. Internationalize Messages (Optional)
+2. Internationalize Messages
+3. Sferyx Configuration
-3. Compile Melete
+4. Compile Melete
-4. Database Configuration
+5. Database Changes
 ---------------------------------

-1. Patch Instructions
+1. Melete Settings in Sakai.properties
+	The upload Directory and packagingDir settings are moved from melete's web.xml file and are now read from sakai.properties. melete.uploadDir=/var/uploads
+	melete.packagingDir =/var/melete/packagefiles

+2. Internationalize Messages
+	If you are running Melete in a different language than English, you need to update messages.properties of your language under melete-app/src/bundle and under melete-impl/src/bundle.
+	Image buttons are no longer required and is read from messages.properties file as text.

+3. Sferyx Configuration
+	Sferyx applet is moved out of melete webapp and now lives in its own webapp.This is to simplify melete rollout process.
 		a.
-Sakai 2.3.x Patch Instructions
-	** SKIP this step if you will run Melete with Sakai 2.4.**

-	If you are using Sakai 2.3, you need to execute a patch that enables Sakai 2.3 to run with Melete 2.6.
-The patch is at /patch/meletepatchsak23.sh.

-	Instructions for running the patch are in /patch/patch-SAK2.3_for_melete.txt.
+Download sferyx from https://source.sakaiproject.org/contrib/etudes/sferyx/trunk and place it under sakai source directory.
 		b.
-Sakai 2.4.x Patch Instructions
-	** SKIP this step if you will run Melete with Sakai 2.3.**

-	If you are using Sakai 2.4, you need to execute a patch that enables Sakai 2.4 to run with Melete 2.6.
-The patch is at /patch/meletepatchsak24.sh.

-	Instructions for running the patch are in /patch/patch-SAK2.4_for_melete.txt.

-	NOTE: No patch is needed for Sakai 2.5

-2. Internationalize Messages (Optional)
-	If you want to run Melete in a different language than English, you need to update messages.properties of your language under melete-app/src/bundle and under melete-impl/src/bundle.
+Place your purchased applet jar file under /sferyx.
+		c.
+Copy the entire folder and place it in tomcat/webapps.

+	NOTE: Make sure you configured melete.uploadDir setting in Step 1.

-3. Compile Melete
+4. Compile Melete
     At the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.

-	3.1 Sakai 2.4 and previous versions
+	4.1 Sakai 2.4 and previous versions

-	Note: Undeploy any previous Melete versions from your source before deploying Melete 2.6 as artifacts name has changed.
+	Note: Undeploy any previous Melete versions from your source before deploying Melete 2.7 as artifacts name has changed.

 	To build(using Maven version 1), run 'maven sakai:build' and then to deploy 'maven sakai:deploy'

 	(for more instructions, see section titled 'Sakai Maven Goals' in the "How we build Sakai Using Maven" document provided by Sakai lead developers)

-	3.2 Sakai 2.5 and above versions
+	4.2 Sakai 2.5 and above versions

-	NOTE: For Oracle, you will need to apply a patch to handle NULL values.
-This patch is located at /patch/2.6 melete oracle patch.txt

 	To build and deploy(using Maven version 2), run 'mvn clean install sakai:deploy'

 	Note: If you are using sakai version other than 2.5.0 before building change the version in pom.xml.
 The default version in pom.xml is <version>2.5.0</version>.
 Sakai version can be obtained from master/pom.xml from version element.

-4. Database Configuration
+5. Database Changes

-	* Melete works with HSQLDB, Oracle or Mysql4.1 Database.
-The driver used is the MySql Connector/J 3.1.12 (same as Sakai).
-It has been tested just on Mysql, but it has been deployed successfully with Oracle at many universities.

-	* Melete shares the same database as Sakai's and adds a few tables to the database.

-	4.1.
-To setup the Melete tables:

-		a.
-You need to run the Melete upgrade script manually Mysql Users: /components/src/sql/mysql/melete26_upgrade.sql
+  	Few tables are modified.
+Either run upgrade script manually or turn auto_ddl ON.
+  	  Mysql Users: /components/src/sql/mysql/melete27_upgrade.sql
-		Oracle Users: /components/src/sql/oracle/melete26_upgrade.sql
+	  Oracle Users: /components/src/sql/oracle/melete27_upgrade.sql

-		NOTE: a.
-Please make sure secondary index on user_id column of melete_user_preference table is created.
-			  Hibernate sometimes doesn't create it.
-		      b.
-We see duplicate indices created by hibernate on module_id column of melete_course_module and melete_module_shdates table. section_id column of melete_section_resource table. please remove the duplicate keys.
-It will improve the performance.

 	Start tomcat, make sure there are no errors in the logs.